StrawberryBe/analytics.de-DE/help/implement/js-implementation/c-variables/page-variables.md

 **Probleme, Fragen und Tipps** {#section_4299BAD5D0154DBC88A9EF0E2C252BB4}

-* If *`transactionID`* recording is not enabled, *`transactionID`* values will be discarded and unavailable for use with [!UICONTROL Integration Data Sources].
-Make sure to set a conversion variable or event (an eVar or the events variable) on the page where *`transactionID`* is set.
+* If  recording is not enabled,  values will be discarded and unavailable for use with Integration Data Sources. *`transactionID`**`transactionID`* Make sure to set a conversion variable or event (an eVar or the events variable) on the page where *`transactionID`* is set.
 Otherwise, no data is recorded for the *`transactionID`*.

-* If you are recording [!UICONTROL transactionIDs] for multiple systems, such as purchases and leads, make sure the value in *`transactionID`* is always unique.
-Zu diesem Zweck können Sie der ID eine entsprechende Zeichenfolge voranstellen (z.
-B. „Lead_1234“ oder „Einkauf_1234“). [!UICONTROL Integration-Datenquellen] funktionieren nicht wie erwartet ( [!UICONTROL Datenquellendaten] werden mit den falschen Daten verknüpft), wenn zweimal ein Eindeutiger *`transactionID`* auftritt.
+* If you are recording transactionIDs for multiple systems, such as purchases and leads, make sure the value in  is always unique. *`transactionID`* Zu diesem Zweck können Sie der ID eine entsprechende Zeichenfolge voranstellen (z.
+B. „Lead_1234“ oder „Einkauf_1234“). [!UICONTROL Integrations-Datenquellen] funktionieren nicht wie erwartet ( [!UICONTROL Datenquellen] -Daten werden mit den falschen Daten verknüpft), wenn zweimal eine eindeutige Dateneingabe *`transactionID`* angezeigt wird.

-* By default, *`transactionID`* values are remembered for 90 days.
-Wenn die Offline-Interaktion länger als 90 Tage dauert, lassen Sie diese Zeitspanne vom Kundendienst verlängern.
+* By default,  values are remembered for 90 days. *`transactionID`* Wenn die Offline-Interaktion länger als 90 Tage dauert, lassen Sie diese Zeitspanne vom Kundendienst verlängern.

 >[!NOTE]
 >